 Silver Run Falls is a beautiful 25-foot waterfall in Jackson County, south on NC 107 from Cashiers.
 It’s one of the trickiest waterfalls in North Carolina to reach, mainly because of the limited parking available.

-After you leave your vehicle, a 500-foot walk will take you to an excellent pool with plenty of space in front of it.
+After you leave your vehicle, a 500-foot walk will take you to an excellent pool with plenty of space in front.
 That’s why Silver Run Falls is the perfect swimming hole and picnic spot.

 The pool starts with a slow entry of soft sand, making it great for kids.
 If the sun is out, look down, and you’ll see the shining flecks of mica down in the water.